mostafa/firefighter/README.md

 # Firefighter

-Firefighter is, for now, as set of scripts to download or build from source the [firecracker](https://github.com/firecracker-microvm/firecracker) and the [firectl](https://github.com/firecracker-microvm/firectl), download linux images and then eventually run a them as a microvm.
+Firefighter is, for now, as set of scripts to download or build from source the [firecracker](https://github.com/firecracker-microvm/firecracker) and the [firectl](https://github.com/firecracker-microvm/firectl), download linux images and then eventually run them as a microvm.

 For now, things are opinionated.
 But I'll fix it in the future and make everything configurable.